 If you like the thought of being involved in the care of the Northern Territory's parks, reserves and wildlife, then the "Volunteers in Parks" program may be for you!

 These groups of volunteers provide valuable input into their respective areas.
-The Volunteers in Parks program provides opportunities for volunteers to participate in other Service activities.
+The Volunteers in Parks program provides opportunities for volunteers to participate in other Commission activities.

 Who can Volunteer?

 You may be looking for something different to do in your leisure time, or perhaps you've retired from a similar vocation and would like to keep up your skills, or maybe you'd just like to play a part in conserving the parks and wildlife of the Northern Territory.
 Opportunities that may become available at various times of the year are listed at Volunteer Activities.